 Link Sharing issues two kinds of URL: anyone with the View link can read, and anyone with the Edit link can edit (editing requires creating an account).
 This is where the limit bites: Viewers never count toward the limit, but Editors consume the project owner’s plan allowance.
 Past the limit, anyone joining via the edit link drops to view-only automatically.

 On the free plan you get one collaborator — you and one other person can co-edit for free.
-Paid plans raise it: 10 on Standard/Student and unlimited on Pro.
+Paid plans raise it: 10 on Student or Standard, and unlimited on Pro.
 In-document comments work on the free plan, but track changes (accept or reject each edit individually) and the full version history (rewind to earlier states) are paid features.
 For serious multi-author revision, that is usually what tips you toward a subscription.

 Using templates